googlegenomics/dockerflow/README.md

 *   [examples](examples)
 *   [src/test/java/com/google/cloud/genomics/dockerflow/examples](src/test/java/com/google/cloud/genomics/dockerflow/examples)

-You can run a batch of workflows at once by providing a csv file with one row per workflow to define the parameters.
+You can run a batch of workflows at once by providing a CSV file with one row per workflow to define the parameters.

 ## Why Dockerflow?